 State and federal laws protect the confidentiality of student, employee, and all records and work product information.
 Work Product is defined as work resulting from or related to work or projects performed or to be performed for the College of Idaho or for clients of The College of Idaho, regardless of form or stage of completion or for research and development.
 I understand that all records accessed are confidential and subject to all policies and state and federal laws.
 I agree that I will not access any information unless authorized to do so.
 I agree that I will maintain the confidentiality of information in compliance with policies and state and federal laws.
 I will keep all data, whether in electronic, verbal or printed format, confidential both during and after employment.
-I understand that if I fail to abide by these conditions my access to all college information up to and including dismissal.
+I understand that if I fail to abide by these conditions my access to all college information systems will be terminated and that I may be subject to formal disciplinary action up to and including dismissal.